-Improve the readability of your resume using the language that is comprehensive and understandable to those who make hiring decisions in these fields.
+Improve the readability of your resume by using the language that is comprehensive and understandable to those who make hiring decisions in these fields.
 Avoid using certain terms, phrases, and contractions that are distorted and unrecognizable outside of your workplace; as a result, reading your resume is like decoding a foreign language.
 Information on your resume should be easily and quickly gleaned and readable.

 Make these changes to enhance readability:

-- Adjust your font and add space cutting words and spreading margins.
+- Adjust your font and add space by cutting words and spreading margins.
 You can expand your resume to two pages if necessary.